sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 Someone *in the room* with them.

 "Who'ssat?!"
 Conductor growled, whipping his head around in search of the intruder.
-"I'll have you know this is a private meetin'!"
+"I'll have ye know this is a private meetin'!"

 Eventually he took notice of a strange blob of shadow on the ceiling.